msavli/SloKJV/README.md

 >
 >Translation features:
 >
+> - Added footnotes and references from KJV 1611
 > - Jesus words with red
 > - "[ ]" translators note; not in original text
 > - "§" difference between SloKJV and other slovenian translations